joeltg/hast-util-from-lezer/README.md

 import type { Tree } from "@lezer/common"
 import type { Root } from "hast"

-declare function fromCodeMirror(source: string, tree: Tree): Root
+declare function fromLezer(source: string, tree: Tree): Root
 ```

 `tree` must already be styled if you want highlighting classnames in the resulting hast.
-Generally, this just means that you need to import a _CodeMirror language_ like `@codemmirror/lang-javascript` and not a basic Lezer parser like `@lezer/javascript`.
-If you give `fromCodeMirror` a tree taken directly from a basic Lezer parser, then you'll just get the source back as a single text node.

-Due to technical limitations, hast-util-from-codemirror only uses [`classHighlightStyle`](https://codemirror.net/6/docs/ref/#highlight.classHighlightStyle) internally - you can't provide it with a custom [`HighlightStyle`](https://codemirror.net/6/docs/ref/#highlight.HighlightStyle) and it can't use highlight styles that inline CSS.
+This means the Lezer grammar you're using has to support highlight style props, typically included with a `highlight.js` file and a `@external propSource` directive in the grammar source.
+All the Lezer grammars maintained by the Lezer project do; you shouldn't have to worry about it.

 ## Contributing